MuqarrabG/Whatsapp-Mockup/Documentation/SprintReport3.md

     - Investigated on setting page layout.
     - Implemented side bar and buttons.

+## Milestone
+    * MongoDB is connected to backend, schema for chats, messages, user being created and auto-scroll issue being fixed.
+    * Calls for Backend to responce being written and json data file is able to store messages time now.
+    * Backend functionality for current active user, user typing status being created.
+    * Setting page side bar and buttons being implemented.

 ## Plan for Sprint 4

     - Merge Socket.io, express, and Mongo DB